 Palladium expects to award several grants and/or subcontracts and may choose to fully fund or incrementally fund the selected application(s).
 Awards may not exceed USD 100,000 for Ghanaian and international organizations.
 However, the final amount will be dependent upon the proposed activities and final negotiation that will take place in Phase 3 and may be lower or higher than that range.
-Preference will be given to Ghanaian organizations with previous experience implementing projects in the related activity area and showing tangible results and impact.
+Preference will be given to Ghanaian organizations whose concept notes/full applications demonstrated great potentials of biodiversity, regenerative and climate-smart/resilience business models and with previous experience implementing projects in the related activity area and showing tangible results and impact.